daggmano/ridley-csl-style/README.md

     Place: Grand Rapids
     Publisher: Eerdmans; Nottingham: Apollos

+### Example 3.9.2e ###
+Classic works have been excluded from this CSL style at this point.
+The fix would require labelling the entry with type `classic`, which can be done easily enough (e.g. by entering `type: classic` in the `Notes` / `Extras` field), as well as some other additional entries.
+However, the `classic` type is not part of the standard CSL specification - it is part of the CSL-M extensions.
+Zotero throws validation errors if a CSL style using CSL-M extensions is used, and with the additional complexity in entering document details, it is felt that at this stage, classic works can wait until a later version of Zotero.

 ### Example 3.9.3 (i) ###
 To include the text `Kindle edition` in the citation, this text should be placed in the locator specification.
 For example: